khalilbalaree/khalilbalaree.github.io/_pages/about.md

 My research interest includes NLP and ML.
 I am interested in the explainablility of the representations that can be understood by either machine learning models or human.
 I am also interested in the communication and interaction between different large language models.

 ### About Me
-I am a outdoor enthusiast.
+I am an outdoor enthusiast.
 I like snowboarding and skiing in winter, and mountain biking and hiking in summer.

 When I am staying at home.
 I enjoy Sci-fi movie and Hiphop music.